Loan Phone Scams: Know Your Risk if You Have Debt

 - The caller claims you've been approved for a loan or loan assistance, but requires an upfront payment to cover insurance or processing "fees" often by wire transfer.

 - The caller uses high-pressure techniques, claiming immediate action is required to take advantage of their offer.

-If you receive any unsolicited calls with a loan or loan assistance offer - hang up immediately and report the occurrence to the FTC's Complaint Center.
+If you receive any unsolicited calls with a loan or loan assistance offer - hang up immediately and report the occurrence to the FTC's Complaint Assistant.

 You can also check the legitimacy of a caller by verifying if the stated company exists with your state Attorney General's office.
 Lenders and loan brokers are required to register in the states where they do business.
 Then, look up the company's phone number using CallerSmart's reverse lookup phonebook and call back to check if they were the authentic source of the phone offer you received.

-If the call was indeed fake, report the number using CallerSmart's reverse phone look up app for iPhone and help warn others about loan scams.
-If you don't have an iPhone you can still search unknown phone numbers with our reverse lookup phone book available on our website.
+If the call was indeed fake, report the number using CallerSmart's caller ID app for iPhone and help warn others about loan scams.
+If you don't have an iPhone you can still search unknown phone numbers with our online phone book available on our website.